ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 	user/sw/generator/dir/new (B)
 	user/sw/generator/dir/outside1 (B)

-Note that the key exactly at the mount point comes from the backend mounted at `user/sw/generator/dir`.
+Note that the key exactly at the mountpoint comes from the backend mounted at `user/sw/generator/dir`.